-A. We love to have parents attending and celebrating the Mass with us!
+A. We welcome parents to attend and celebrate Mass with us!
 Your child will love seeing you there any day, but most especially if he or she is actively involved in the celebration of the Mass.
 The second to eighth grade students are involved as readers, gift bearers, and choir members.
 Usually the teacher will send a note home to let you know when your child will be a reader in order for you to practice with him/her and attend the Mass if you like.
+Students must remain with their class at weekly mass.
+Parents' attending may sit with their child's class.

-Please never take pictures of your child during Mass, especially while the child is reading.
-You can stay afterwards and visit with your child and pose any pictures you would like to take.
+Please do not take pictures of your child during Mass, especially while the child is reading.

-During daily Mass, parents are invited to sit with his or her child.
 During all-school Masses, such as those on holy days, the church is incredibly crowded with students and teachers.
 Parents are invited to attend but finding a place to sit is sometimes difficult.
 There are usually some seats on the side and in the very rear of the church, or in the balcony or cry room.